-"You have power over your mind, not outside events.
-Realize this, and you will find strength."
+❝You have power over your mind, not outside events.
+Realize this, and you will find strength.❞ -Marcus Aurelius

-I'm putting on my boots and rain jacket as I prepare to take our dog, Bingo, on a walk.
-It's only 33 degrees, plus it's raining...heavily.
+I'm putting on my snow pants, boots, mask, coat, hat, gloves, and mittens as I prepare to take our dog, Bingo, on a walk.
+It's -10 degrees, plus it's windy!

 There's part of me that really doesn't want to go.
 It's nice and warm in my home office, and frankly, I'm sick of being cold.
 However, I know Bingo needs to go on a walk.

 I have to take Bingo to go on a walk.

 It occurs to me, though, that there will be a time when Bingo is not with us.
 There will be a time when I look back and wish there were more moments like these.
 I can walk Bingo only a finite number of times, and I’ve been on more than half of those already.
 In fact, there will be a last time that I walk Bingo.